Elon Musk asks Twitter users if Tesla should accept Dogecoin

 Musk is one of the world's richest people and owner of several futuristic companies, including SpaceX and Neuralink.
 He has used his candid Twitter feed to give his opinion on cryptocurrencies, including bitcoin, most times affecting their price.

-In March, Musk said customers could purchase Tesla vehicles with bitcoin, marking a significant step forward for the cryptocurrency's use in commerce.
+In March, Musk said U.S. customers could purchase Tesla vehicles with bitcoin, marking a significant step forward for the cryptocurrency's use in commerce.
 The electric-car maker had bought $1.5 billion worth of bitcoin earlier this year, propelling its prices to record highs.

 Based on current prices, one would need nearly 80,000 dogecoins or 0.7 bitcoin to buy the cheapest Tesla Model 3 car.